Summer Dining Information

 Dietary Requirements and Special Requests

-Generally, there are always gluten-free and vegetarian options.
-Conference Services will be more than happy to communicate dietary requirements to our Dining Services department.
-Most dietary requirements (like a nut allergy) can be met if given at least two weeks notice prior to the start of camp, at no additional fee.
+Generally, there are always gluten-free and vegetarian options and every dietery need can be accommodated.
+Conference Services will communicate dietary requirements to the Dining Services department.
+Most dietary requirements (like a nut allergy) can be met, especially if given at least two weeks notice prior to the start of camp, at no additional fee.
 However, additional costs may be negotiated for special meal requests.
-All late requirements and requests will be subject to additional fees.
+Any late requirements and requests may be subject to additional fees.

-For youth groups in particular, the sponsoring group must provide adult supervision in the dining facility areas in order to ensure safety, direction and presence to help enforce Dining Services policies.
-The camp is responsible for ensuring that tables are cleared of trays and dishes bussed.
+For youth groups in particular, the sponsoring group must provide adult supervision in the dining facility areas in order to ensure safety, direction and presence to help enforce Dining Services policies and maintain order.
+The camp is responsible for ensuring that tables are cleared of trays and dishes removed.
 To meet state health requirements, all participants need to wear shoes and shirts at all times in Dining Services areas.